Cleg83/Resurrect-The-Bedlam-Six-/README.md

 (https://getbootstrap.com/docs/5.3/forms/overview/) have been incredibly useful to use as a blueprint.

 * The layout for this README.md was heavily inspired by the perfect README.md shown to me by my Code Institute mentor, it can be found here (https://github.com/kera-cudmore/TheQuizArms)

-### Site content

-* Band member info /bios were taken from the band's existing (but outdated) [website](https://bedlamsix.com/).
-I have updated any outdated information.

-* All page headings etc. were written by myself.

 ### Media